 Examining labor burden rates on a global scale can also help you hire abroad.
 Average labor burden rates vary from country to country, so seeing how yours stacks up to other countries helps you make the decision to look globally or keep your employees closer to home.

-Information on this page was last updated as of May 24, 2022 and is subject to change.
+Information on this page was last updated on May 24, 2022, and is subject to change.
 Velocity Global makes no representations as to the accuracy or completeness of the information on this page.

 Simply put, your labor burden rate is your indirect employee costs divided by your direct payroll costs.
 Let’s break down each part of this equation.

 Gross pay is the amount you pay in wages before any deductions like tax, 401K, or insurance rates are taken out.
-Simply put, your employee’s gross pay is just their salary or hourly rate.
+In other words, your employee’s gross pay is just their salary or hourly rate.

 For hourly employees, you’d calculate gross pay by multiplying the hours your employee works per week by their hourly rate and then the number of weeks they work per year.

-Employers will need to calculate the cost of taxes they’ll need to pay on their employees’ wages.
-The employee will pay their own portion from their wage, and you’ll foot the bill for the employer percentage.
+Next, employers must calculate payroll taxes they are responsible for paying on their employees’ wages.
+The employee pays their own portion from their wages, and employers foot the bill for the employer percentage.

-In the U.S., these taxes are often broken down like this:
+For example, in the U.S., these payroll taxes are often broken down like this:

 - Federal Insurance Contributions Act (FICA).
-These taxes often include Social Security and Medicare.
+These taxes include Social Security and Medicare.

 - Federal Unemployment Tax Act (FUTA).
-Employers pay 6% federal unemployment tax on the first $7,000 they pay their employees during the calendar year.
+Employers contribute 6% to federal unemployment taxes on the first $7,000 they pay their employees during the calendar year.

-- State Unemployment Tax Act (FUTA).
+- State Unemployment Tax Act (SUTA).
 This is usually an employer-only tax with a rate that varies from state to state.

-Add up any benefits you provide and include them in your indirect labor costs.
+Add up any benefits you provide as part of your global compensation package and include them in your indirect labor costs.

-To get your payroll burden rate, you’ll use the following formula:
+To get your payroll burden rate, use the following formula:

 For example, say you pay an employee $60,000 per year.
 You also pay an additional $8,000 when you factor in taxes, insurance, and benefits.
 That means you’d divide $60,000 by $8,000 and multiply by 100 to get your payroll burden percentage, which would be 13%.

-That’s where a compliance partner comes in.
-Contact us to see how we can help you stay informed about your labor expenses.
+Or contact Velocity Global, your global payroll compliance expert, to see how we can help you stay informed about your labor expenses.

 Disclaimer: This information does not, and is not intended to, constitute legal or tax advice and is for general informational purposes only.
 You should contact your attorney or tax advisor to obtain legal and/or tax advice with respect to your particular situation.
-Only your individual attorney or tax advisor can provide assurances that this information – and your interpretation of it – is applicable or appropriate to your specific situation.
-All liability with respect to actions taken or not taken based on this information are hereby expressly disclaimed.
-All content is provided “as is” and Velocity Global makes no representations or warranties concerning this information.
+Only your individual attorney or tax advisor can provide assurances that this information—and your interpretation of it—is applicable or appropriate to your specific situation.
+All liability with respect to actions taken or not taken based on this information is hereby expressly disclaimed.
+All content is provided "as is," and Velocity Global makes no representations or warranties concerning this information.